123andy/redcap-docker-compose/rdc/documentation/README.md

     image: arm64v8/phpmyadmin
 ```

+### Adminer
+Adminer is an alternate solution for phpMyAdmin which hasn't really been supported for many years.
+I selected a fork of
+adminer here [https://github.com/adminerevo/adminerevo/](https://github.com/adminerevo/adminerevo/) and placed the folder
+into the /debug/ folder on webroot.
+You can access adminer at http://localhost/debug/adminer.php.
+If you are using an older
+install of redcap-docker-compose, you may have to copy over the debug folder from /rdc/redcap-overrides/web/webroot/ to your
+local webroot at /www/.

 ### How do I stop phpMyAdmin
 If you have another mysql admin tool you'd prefer to use, you can prevent your docker-compose from instantiating the
 phpMyAdmin container.
 Either:
 * After startup (e.g. `docker-compose up -d`) you could run `docker-compose stop phpmyadmin`
 * Alternately, you can comment out the phpmyadmin section of the `docker-compose.yml` file with `#` before each line.
   If you don't use it, you might as well turn it off so it isn't running all the time.
+* NOTE that phpMyAdmin is commented out by default since the introduction of adminer.
+You will have to edit your docker-compose.yml file to re-enable the phpMyAdmin container

 ### Connecting to the database
 There are at least three ways to connect to your database: